Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

-\paragraph{Performance Degradation at Higher Penetration Rates} Unlike the outcomes observed in our prior work involving a virtual traffic signal controller~\cite{yan2021courteous}, where throughput monotonically increased with the autonomous vehicle (AV) penetration rate, we observe a performance degradation under certain conditions with the proposed vehicle controllers.
-This phenomenon is most prominent at an AV penetration rate of $80\%$.
-We hypothesize that directly controlling individual AVs results in a substantially larger action space for the entire system compared to traffic signal control, which manages the entire intersection with a limited set of signals.
+Unlike the outcomes observed in our prior work on a virtual traffic signal controller~\cite{yan2021courteous}, where throughput monotonically increased with the autonomous vehicle (AV) penetration rate, we observe a performance degradation under certain conditions with the proposed vehicle controllers.
+This phenomenon is most prominent at a high penetration rate of $80\%$.
+Directly controlling individual AVs results in a substantially larger action space for the entire system compared to traffic signal control, which manages the intersection with a small set of signals.
 In scenarios such as lane drops, where up to $16$ AVs may be active, this corresponds to a joint action space size of $6^{16}\approx \num{2.8e+12}$.
-Although parameter sharing can linearly mitigate the expansion of this space, the size of the space nonetheless grows exponentially with the number of joint actions.
-This expansion of the search space introduces substantial challenges to the training process, especially in scenarios characterized by an $80\%$ AV penetration.
-As a result, CVTSC-80 for intersections achieves the best performance.
+Although parameter sharing can help mitigate the expansion of the exploration space, it nonetheless grows exponentially with the number of activated AVs.
+We hypothesize that the expansion of the search space introduces substantial challenges to the training process.
+As a result, ITSC achieves the best performance for intersections.